Church of St James Great Ellingham

 After leaving the Curriers Arms, John and Mary Green continued to live in Great Ellingham.
 The 1871 census finds the couple with their 23 year old son William in Watton Road.

-By the time the next census was undertaken, John Green had died leaving Mary a widow.
+By the time the next census, John Green had died leaving Mary a widow.
 The 1881 census reveals 68 year old widow Mary Green, described as a nurse and a visitor, at the home of John and Mary Reader [sic] and their three young daughters, Gertrude 3, 21 month old Jessie and six month old Mabel at No.26 Belvoir Street, Norwich.
 John Reader is described as a confectioner counterman.

 Ten years later, Mary (now 75 and still described as a nurse) is with her daughter and son-in-law, Mary and William Bush at 8 Mancroft Street, Norwich.
 It is possible that Mary was helping (or perhaps nursing) her daughter who has a six week old son.